How to Create Kubernetes Clusters Using the Control Panel

 You can create a DigitalOcean Kubernetes Cluster at any time from the DigitalOcean Control Panel by opening the Create menu in the top right.

 Choose the region for your cluster.
-Your cluster’s control plane and worker nodes will be located in the same region.
+Your cluster’s control plane and worker nodes are located in the same region.

-If you plan to use volumes for persistent data storage, choose a region with volumes support.
-If you add a DigitalOcean Load Balancer to your deployment, it will automatically be placed in the same region as the cluster.
+If you plan to use GPU worker nodes or volumes for persistent data storage, choose a region with GPU worker nodes support or volumes support.
+If you add a DigitalOcean Load Balancer to your deployment, it is automatically placed in the same region as the cluster.

 In the VPC Network section, choose a VPC network for the cluster.
 You can choose one you’ve created or use your default network for the datacenter region.
 VPC enables an additional networking interface that can only be accessed by other resources within the same VPC network.
 This keeps traffic between Droplets and other applicable resource from being routed outside the datacenter over the public internet.